valencik/uname/README.md

 ##Goal

 Your goal is to modify uname.c to print out more system information.
-Your program's output must EXACTLY match the following.
+Your program's output must match the following format.

 ```
 System name: Linux